T. S. Eliot: Plays

 After The Waste Land (1922), he wrote that he was "now feeling toward a new form and style".
 One project he had in mind was writing a play in verse, using some of the rhythms of early jazz.
 The play featured "Sweeney", a character who had appeared in a number of his poems.
 Although Eliot did not finish the play, he did publish two scenes from the piece.
 These scenes, titled Fragment of a Prologue (1926) and Fragment of an Agon (1927), were published together in 1932 as Sweeney Agonistes.
 Although Eliot noted that this was not intended to be a one-act play, it is sometimes performed as one.

 A pageant play by Eliot called The Rock was performed in 1934 for the benefit of churches in the Diocese of London.
 Much of it was a collaborative effort; Eliot accepted credit only for the authorship of one scene and the choruses.
-George Bell, the Bishop of Chichester, had been instrumental in connecting Eliot with producer E. Martin Browne for the production of The Rock, and later commissioned Eliot to write another play for the Canterbury Festival in 1935.

-This one, Murder in the Cathedral, concerning the death of the martyr, Thomas Becket, was more under Eliot's control.
-Eliot biographer Peter Ackroyd comments that "for [Eliot], Murder in the Cathedral and succeeding verse plays offered a double advantage; it allowed him to practice poetry but it also offered a convenient home for his religious sensibility."
-After this, he worked on more "commercial" plays for more general audiences: The Family Reunion (1939), The Cocktail Party (1949), The Confidential Clerk, (1953) and The Elder Statesman (1958) (the latter three were produced by Henry Sherek and directed by E. Martin Browne).
+George Bell, the Bishop of Chichester, had been instrumental in connecting Eliot with the producer E. Martin Browne for the production of The Rock, and later commissioned Eliot to write another play for the Canterbury Festival in 1935.
+This one, Murder in the Cathedral, concerning the martyrdom of Thomas Becket, was more under Eliot's control.
+Eliot's biographer Peter Ackroyd comments that "for [Eliot], Murder in the Cathedral and succeeding verse plays offered a double advantage; it allowed him to practice poetry but it also offered a convenient home for his religious sensibility."
+After this, he worked on more "commercial" plays for more general audiences: The Family Reunion (1939), The Cocktail Party (1949), The Confidential Clerk, (1953) and The Elder Statesman (1958) (the latter three were produced by Henry Sherek and directed by Browne).
 The Broadway production in New York of The Cocktail Party received the 1950 Tony Award for Best Play.
 Eliot wrote The Cocktail Party while he was a visiting scholar at the Institute for Advanced Study.

 Regarding his method of playwriting, Eliot explained, "If I set out to write a play, I start by an act of choice.
 I settle upon a particular emotional situation, out of which characters and a plot will emerge.
 And then lines of poetry may come into being: not from the original impulse but from a secondary stimulation of the unconscious mind."